aforward/writing/blog/executing-custom-javascript-with-liveview.md

 As [part of my talk at EMPEX 2019](http://empex.co/events/2019/conference.html) on [LiveView](https://github.com/phoenixframework/phoenix_live_view), I showed a way to execute custom JavaScript on a LiveView refresh.
 So where is how I do it?
 If you know a better way, please reach out to me [@a4word](https://twitter.com/a4word) to discuss.

-If you don’t know about LiveView, maybe [read more about that first](/articles/liveview-examples)
+If you don't know about LiveView, maybe [read more about that first](/articles/liveview-examples)

 ## Problem